sjshide/sjshide.github.io/_pages/reading.md

 **2025**

+- 06/17/25, George Saunders, *Lincoln in the Bardo*
 - 06/08/25, Solvej Balle, *On the Calculation of Volume II*
 - 06/07/25, Cormac McCarthy, *All the Pretty Horses*
 - 05/31/25, Colson Whitehead, *The Underground Railroad*